-We have been invited to present 5 after school art/tech workshops in Hobbs, New Mexico, an oil town in southern New Mexico.
-Hannah Kramm, our educational coordinator, has developed an exciting curriculum and engaged a wide range of five skilled new media artists to lead a two week program of intensive workshops.
-The Hobbs school system will cover the costs of artists, equipment and supplies.
-The program will work with 60 children, developing manual, computational and creative skills in digital music and instrument production, robotics, poetry and coding, and 3D printing.
+We presented 3 after school art/tech workshops in Hobbs, an oil town in southern New Mexico.
+Hannah Kramm, our educational coordinator, developed an exciting curriculum and engaged a wide range of five skilled new media artists to lead a two week program.
+The Hobbs school system covered the costs of artists, equipment and supplies.
+The program worked with 60 children, developing manual, computational and creative skills in digital music and instrument production, robotics, poetry and coding, and 3D printing.

 Youth Exhibition Tours

 Last June we gave 12 tours of the Festival’s main exhibition at El Museo Cultural to over 300 youth from the City’s Summer Camp Program, Boys and Girls Clubs and school summer programs.
-This year we will be giving 15.
-We hope to add more as the Festival approaches.

 Each year we post an international call for interns.
 They are here for 1 month – through install, run of the festival and de-install.
 The interns gain hands on experience and have the chance to interact with media artists from around the world.
 We supply housing and a stipend.
 For our 2018 Festival we brought in 7 interns.